LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 2. [Python](https://www.python.org/) compiler and runtime
 3. Python's [requests 2.x](https://pypi.org/project/requests/) library.
 4. Python's [websocket-client](https://pypi.org/project/websocket-client/) library (*version 0.49 or greater*).
+5. [Classic Jupyter Notebook](https://jupyter.org/) runtime (for the Notebook example application)

 *Note:*
 - The Python example has been qualified with Python versions 3.6.5.
 - Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your environment does not have the [pip tool](https://pypi.org/project/pip/) installed.
 - If your environment already have a websocket-client library installed, you can use ```pip list``` command to verify a library version, then use ```pip install --upgrade websocket-client``` command to upgrade websocket-client library.
 - It is not advisable to change the ADH/ADS configuration, if you are not familiar with the configuration procedures.
 Please consult your Market Data administrator for any questions regarding TREP-MRN service configuration.
+- You can install a classic Jupyter Notebook on your local machine and then test the example on the machine.
+The alternate choice is a free Jupyter Notebook on cloud environment such as [Azure Notebook](https://notebooks.azure.com/) provided by Microsoft.
+You can find more details from [this tutorial](https://docs.microsoft.com/en-us/azure/notebooks/tutorial-create-run-jupyter-notebook).
+If you are not familiar with Jupyter Notebook, the following [tutorial](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook) created by DataCamp may help.

 ## Application Files
 This example project contains the following files and folders
 1. *mrn_console_app.py*: The example application file
+2. *notebook_python/mrn_notebook_app.ipynb*: The example Jupyter Notebook application file
-2. *requirements.txt*: The application dependencies configurationf file
+3. *requirements.txt*: The application dependencies configurationf file
-3. LICENSE.md: Project's license file
+4. LICENSE.md: Project's license file
-4. README.md: Project's README file
+5. README.md: Project's README file

 ## How to run this console example